Dissociative Drugs Overview

 - Accreditation from organizations such as The Joint Commission, which ensures that the program meets a certain standard of care.

 Seeking help for addiction to dissociative drugs is a step in the right direction.
 While the sensory-distorting high may seem appealing, these drugs carry serious risks.
 Quitting sooner rather than later can prevent dangerous and potentially fatal consequences.
+Learn how to use your health insurance to help cover the costs of treatment for a dissociative drug abuse

 - National Institute on Drug Abuse.
 (2015).
 Research report series: Hallucinogens and dissociative drugs.